g2-tracking

 SOC 2 Type 1 Guide: Everything You Need To Know

 SOC 2 (Service Organization Controls 2) is a set of compliance requirements geared toward technology-based companies that use cloud-based storage of customer data.
 SOC 2 is both an audit procedure and criteria.
-SOC 2 is a voluntary compliance standard that specifies how an organization should manage internal controls.
+SOC 2 is often considered a voluntary compliance standard, but increasingly seen as essential by many businesses and their clients, and specifies how an organization should manage internal controls.
 The AICPA (The American Institute of Certified Public Accountants) developed a set of criteria to be used when evaluating an organization’s design and operating effectiveness of controls relevant to the Trust Service Principles (Security, Availability, Confidentiality, Processing Integrity, and/or Privacy).

 Most companies today require you to prove that you’ve at least got SOC 2 Type 1 compliance in place to ensure their data is secure, obtaining the relevant stamp of approval from an accredited auditor, prior to doing business with you.
 Complying with common frameworks such as SOC 2 has become an unwritten rule for most SaaS companies today who store customer data on the cloud.

-Companies can choose to undergo a SOC 2 Type 1 or SOC 2 Type 2 report, which evaluates the information security controls and processes at a service organization in relation to the Trust Service Criteria.
+Companies can choose to undergo a SOC 2 Type 1 or SOC 2 Type 2 report – with each serving different purposes based on the organization’s stage of compliance maturity and specific business needs – which evaluates the information security controls and processes at a service organization in relation to the Trust Service Criteria.
 Nonetheless, this raises the question: which type of report is best for your organization and what are their key differences?

 SOC 2 Type 1 vs Type 2